-Office of the Governor News Release: Hawaiʻi expands pre-travel testing program to TaiwanPosted on Apr 13, 2021 in COVID-19, Latest News, Newsroom, Press Releases
+Office of the Governor News Release: Hawaiʻi expands pre-travel testing program to TaiwanPosted on Apr 13, 2021 in COVID-19, COVID-19 News Releases, Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige announced today that starting Saturday, April 17, 2021 travelers from Taiwan and Southern California’s Ontario International Airport may bypass the State of Hawaiʻi’s mandatory 10-day quarantine if they take a COVID-19 test from a trusted testing partner.